“I’d never squaw’k if you’d be my Valentine” (1950s or ’60s):

 “You heap fine Valentine AND HOW!”
 (1950s or ’60s):

-“I’m sending this ARROW CHEIFLY to say, let me be your “beau” (1930s or ’40s):Lisa Wade is a professor of sociology at Occidental College and the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter and Facebook.
+“I’m sending this ARROW CHEIFLY to say, let me be your “beau” (1930s or ’40s):Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+You can follow her on Twitter, Facebook, and Instagram.